-At the age of three I picked up a pencil and drew my family's living room couch, aka the "Deacon's Bench" (then the rocking chair).
-Once this experimentation sated my curiosity, I explored other creative activities and re-discovered fine art when I drew part of my dorm room in business college.
-After finding a business career unsatisfying, I went back to college for art and graduated with a MA in painting and MFA in sculpture, both from Edinboro University of Pennsylvania.
+At the age of three Richard picked up a pencil and drew his family's living room couch, aka the "Deacon's Bench" (then the rocking chair).
+Once this experimentation sated his curiosity, he explored other creative activities and re-discovered fine art when he drew part of his dorm room in business college.
+After finding a business career unsatisfying, he went back to art college and graduated with an MA in painting and a MFA in sculpture, both from Edinboro University of Pennsylvania.

-If I were to categorize my paintings, I would say they are abstract impressionist.
-When starting a painting I have pictorial and thematic ideas that I want to convey and in the act of painting, I improvise painterly forms.
-I think my process is analogous to a jazz performer who creates variations of a melody while playing an instrument.
+He categorizes his paintings as abstract impressionist.
+When starting a painting he has pictorial and thematic ideas he wants to convey and in the act of painting he improvises the corresponding painterly forms.
+He thinks his process is analogous to a jazz performer who creates variations of a melody while playing the instrument.

-I've studied numerous artistic styles (and artists) but the most significant influence to my development are the paintings of Jean-Paul Riopelle.
-Riopelle is a French-Canadian abstract impressionist who painted with brushes, sculptural impasto, sprayed lines of paint and, most importantly for my development, paint applied with palette knives - which is my preferred painting technique.
+The most significant influence to his artistic development are the paintings of Jean-Paul Riopelle.
+Riopelle is a French-Canadian abstract impressionist who painted with brushes, sculptural impasto, sprayed lines of paint and, most importantly for Richard's development, paint applied with palette knives - Richard's preferred painting technique.

-I started painting in 1984 and my first paintings were landscapes.
-Several of my exhibitions, Landscapes and Vistas (Pittsburgh 2005) and Terrains (Slippery Rock 2015), mirror my interest in the genre.
-In this show I featured the paintings Rule of Thirds 19, Classical Landscape and Pittsburgh Landscape.
+Richard started painting in 1984 and his first paintings were landscapes.
+Several of his exhibitions, Landscapes and Vistas (Pittsburgh 2005) and Terrains (Slippery Rock 2015), mirror his interest in the genre.
+In the show at Christine Frechard Gallery, he featured the paintings Rule of Thirds 19, Classical Landscape and Pittsburgh Landscape.

 The Rule of Thirds is a 19th century compositional technique to sectionally divide land, sky and water.
-Rather than divide a canvas into parallel horizontal bands of land, sky and water, like a traditional landscape, I divide paintings vertically with well-defined areas of stripes and textures.
+Rather than divide a canvas into parallel horizontal bands of land, sky and water, like a traditional landscape, he divides paintings vertically with well-defined areas of stripes and textures.
 Striped area(s) represent the sky or atmospheric conditions whilst the textured area(s) represent the earth and allude to the sky and water.
-Technically, I paint my 'landscapes' alla prima which is a wet-in-wet painting technique.
-Unlike a French Impressionist landscape, I do not paint plein air, out of doors, I paint in a studio.
-In all, I have been painting with a combination of strips and/or texture over a period of approximately 34 years.
+Technically he paints his 'landscapes' alla prima, a wet-in-wet painting technique.
+Unlike a French Impressionist landscape, he does not paint plein air (out of doors), he paints in a studio.
+In all, he has been painting with a combination of strips and/or texture over a period of approximately 34 years.